RMTTyszka/RoleRolls-PY/README.md

 #### Class `powers.Powers`
-This class contains the powers that the char can use
+This class contains the powers that the char can use This hold the attk and damage info of the caster, updating it right before

 #### Class `spells.Spells`
 This class contains the spells that the char can use